-One of the main characteristic features of a pipe-laying vessel is its ‘stinger’ : a long protruding outboard structure that guides the pipeline to the sea bottom.
-The largest offshore pipe-laying vessel in the world (300 m) , accommodates a production plant where the pipes are assembled, welded, tested and coated.
-This horizontal firing line leads to the stinger, attached astern the vessel, and adjustable in angle and radius.
-The stinger tip can be lifted to a height of 40 meters above sea level to avoid impact with the water in extreme weather conditions.
+One of the most eye-catching features of a pipe-laying vessel is its ‘stinger’; a long, protruding frame structure that guides the pipeline to the sea bottom.
+The largest offshore pipe-laying vessel in the world, the ‘Solitaire’ of Allseas, features an automatic welding system in which the pipes are assembled, welded, tested and provided with a protective layer.
+The stinger, attached to the rear of the ship, is an integral part of this horizontal production line.
+The stinger can be raised 40 meters above sea level to avoid contact with the water during extreme weather conditions.

-Roller boxes are designed to carry the welded pipeline on the stinger and they support it into the water.
-For this reason they have to be adjustable in different height positions, according the calculated allowable bending curve.
-Standard steel hydraulic cylinders turned out to be too heavy for the crew to handle, since they have to be moved around quite often.
-Based on the concept of its standard range of aluminium cylinders, in cooperation with its customer, Holmatro designed an easy to handle - due to its considerably lower weight - aluminium pulling cylinder.
-The height setting of the roller boxes is now executed more conveniently and safely.
+Roller boxes are designed to carry the welded pipeline on the stinger and support it into the water.
+For this reason, they have to be adjustable in different height positions, according to the calculated permissible bending curve of the stinger.
+Standard steel pulling cylinders turned out to be too heavy for the crew to handle, since they have to be quite often repositioned.

 Holmatro and Allseas designed an aluminum pulling cylinder with a 24 ton capacity.
 Based on the concept of its standard range of aluminium cylinders, due to its considerably lower weight, it proved much easer to handle.
 Setting the height of the roller boxes is now more user-friendly and safer.

 Would you like to know more about this project?
 Contact us via e-mail firstname.lastname@example.org or call +31 (0)162 751500.